milesrichardson/crxmon/README.md

 # Generate the top-extensions.json file, assuming extensions-2021.json exists
 # Get it here: https://github.com/DebugBear/chrome-extension-list
 yarn zx scripts/generate-top-extensions.ts

+# Print the top extensions, and the path to their downloaded manifest file
+# To print only the extensions that are not downloaded, pass --missing
+yarn zx scripts/print-extensions.ts --missing
 ```

 This repo uses Node v20 and Yarn v4.